 A government entity that publishes rules or notices in the Federal Register.
-Click here for a full listing of government agencies and their acronyms.
+View the full listing of government agencies and their acronyms.

 The Code of Federal Regulations (CFR)

-Rules published in the Federal Register by executive departments and agencies of the Federal Government.
-A CFR Citation Number exists for each regulation referring to these rules.
+The legal code formed by rules published in the Federal Register by executive departments and agencies of the Federal Government.
+A CFR Citation Number is used to reference each rule.

-The Date a document was posted to the Regulations.gov website and made available for public view and comment.
+The date a document was posted to the Regulations.gov website.

 Federal Register (FR)

-The official daily publication for rules, proposed rules, and notices of Federal agencies and organizations, as well as executive orders and other presidential documents.
+The official daily publication for rules, proposed rules, and notices of Federal agencies and organizations.Additionally this publication includes Executive Orders and other presidential documents.

-A type of regulation that does not result in a rule.
-Example: Notice of Hearing Dates.
+A type of publication that does not result in a rule, for example: a Notice of Hearing Dates.

 Restriction on posting the comment/public submission details on Regulations.gov.